NordicPlayground/puck/_tutorials/mbed.md

 > ![](../images/mbed_compiler.PNG)
 > mbed.org front page with the compiler button encircled

+## 2. Add Nordic nRF51822 to the online IDE

 When you first enter the compiler it will look like any other program on your computer.
 This is the compiler you will use for every mbed out there.
-You therefore have to start off by adding your mbed to your compiler.
+You therefore have to start off by adding your mbed platform to the compiler.
 Do this by pressing the "No device selected" button.

 > ![](../images/mbed_entered_compiler.PNG)